cliosight/Docs/README.md

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>

 ## Using Reports in Jupyter Notebook <a name="jupyter"></a>
 Testing and training machine learning models is possible with basic python coding using datasets from various sources like Kaggle that are downloaded as CSV files.
-Different datasets can be proccessed, split and merged together.
-These are however stored locally on the machine where Jupyter is installed.
+Different datasets can be proccessed, split or merged together.
+These can however be stored locally on the machine where Jupyter is installed.
 The result of analysis tasks can be plotted on a graph using libraries like matplotlib, seaborn and others.
 Reports from diffrent datasoutces of one or more Cliosight accounts can serve as an alternative for such analysis and visualization.
 The resultant datasets of subsequent operations performed can be pushed back to various datasources from the same source code.

 ## JSON body of a Reporting Dashboard  <a name="dashboard"></a>
 A reporting dashboard is an aggregation of related reports with global filters.